-Your Extension must meet Extension Store standards for usability, including, but not limited to, those listed in the subsections below.
+Your extension must meet Microsoft Edge Add-ons store standards for usability, including, but not limited to, those listed in the subsections below.

 1.4.1 Compatibility across platforms

-Extensions should be compatible with Microsoft Edge on all the devices and platforms on which they may be downloaded.
-If an Extension is downloaded on a device with which it is not compatible, it should detect that at launch and display a message to the user detailing the requirements that devices must meet in order to be compatible with your Extension.
+Your extension should be compatible with Microsoft Edge on all the devices and platforms on which they may be downloaded.
+If an extension is downloaded on a device with which it is not compatible, it should detect that at launch and display a message to the user detailing the requirements that devices must meet in order to be compatible with your extension.

 1.4.2 User Experience

-The Extension must start up promptly and must stay responsive to user input.
-Extensions must continue to run and remain responsive to user input.
-Extensions must shut down gracefully and not close unexpectedly.
-The Extension should handle exceptions and remain responsive to user input after the exception is handled.
+Your extension must start up promptly and must stay responsive to user input.
+Your extension must continue to run and remain responsive to user input.
+Your extension must shut down gracefully and not close unexpectedly.
+Your extension should handle exceptions and remain responsive to user input after the exception is handled.